 Antipattern #2: Too ambitious of taking big steps

 Many organizations can not handle a direct Waterfall-to-DevOps transition.
-While we all understand that moving away from Waterfall is necessary, diving straight into DevOps from software practices which are less than Agile, or Agile-like, can possibly lead to instantly drowning.
+While we all understand that moving away from Waterfall is necessary, diving straight into DevOps from software practices that are less than Agile, or Agile-like, can possibly lead to instantly drowning.

 The secret is to take critical steps, not big jumps.